 The pharmaceutical industry in China is subject to comprehensive government regulation and supervision, encompassing the approval, registration, manufacturing, packaging, licensing and marketing of new drugs.
 Refer to "Business - Government Regulation - Regulation in China" for a discussion of the regulatory requirements that are applicable to our current and planned business activities in China.
 In recent years, the regulatory framework in China regarding the pharmaceutical industry has undergone significant changes, and we expect that it will continue to undergo significant changes.
 Any such changes or amendments may result in increased compliance costs on our business or cause delays in or prevent the successful development or commercialization of our product candidates in China.
-Chinese authorities have become increasingly vigilant in enforcing laws in the pharmaceutical industry, in some cases launching industry-wide investigations, oftentimes appearing to focus on foreign companies.
+For example, the SDA recently adopted the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use guidelines, which may introduce regulatory oversight earlier in our production process for roxadustat manufactured and sold in China.
+If that is the case, the SDA may be required to inspect and approve a third party manufacturer of an earlier intermediate, or regulatory starting material, of our API, which could cause delay or additional cost in our NDA application or commercialization.
+In addition, Chinese authorities have become increasingly vigilant in enforcing laws in the pharmaceutical industry, in some cases launching industry-wide investigations, oftentimes appearing to focus on foreign companies.
 The costs and time necessary to respond to an investigation can be material.
 Any failure by us or our partners to maintain compliance with applicable laws and regulations or obtain and maintain required licenses and permits may result in the suspension or termination of our business activities in China.